Punjab: AAP's giant killers fail to find place in Mann's cabinet | Politics

 - India

-Several AAP MLAs who emerged as giant killers by defeating political stalwarts of rival parties in the Punjab Assembly polls did not find a place in Chief Minister Bhagwant Mann's cabinet.
+Several AAP MLAs who emerged as giant killers after defeating political stalwarts in the Punjab Assembly polls did not find a place in Chief Minister Bhagwant Mann's cabinet.

-Among these are Labh Singh Ugoke, who defeated former chief minister Charanjit Singh Channi in the Bhadaur assembly segment by a margin of 37,558 votes, and Gurmeet Singh Khuddian, who beat Shiromani Akali Dal (SAD) patriarch Parkash Singh Badal in his traditional Lambi seat by 11,396 votes.
+Newly-made MLAs Labh Singh Ugoke, Gurmeet Singh Khuddian, Jeevanjyot Kaur, Charanjit Singh, Ajit Pal Singh Kohli, and Jagdeep Kamboj - all feted for their spectacular victories over veterans of Punjab politics, failed to make it to the cabinet.
+Ugoke had defeated former chief minister Charanjit Singh Channi in the Bhadaur assembly segment by a margin of 37,558 votes.

+Gurmeet Singh Khuddian had beaten Shiromani Akali Dal (SAD) patriarch Parkash Singh Badal in his traditional Lambi seat by 11,396 votes.

 While Ugoke once ran a mobile repair shop, Khuddian had joined the AAP after quitting the Congress last year.

-Charanjit Singh, an eye surgeon, made Channi bite the dust in his home constituency Chamkaur Sahib.
+Charanjit Singh, an eye surgeon, had made Channi bite the dust in his home constituency Chamkaur Sahib.

-AAP candidate Ajit Pal Singh Kohli defeated two-time chief minister Amarinder Singh in Patiala Urban, while Jagdeep Kamboj trounced SAD chief Sukhbir Singh Badal in Jalalabad.
+AAP candidate Ajit Pal Singh Kohli had defeated two-time chief minister Amarinder Singh in Patiala Urban, while Jagdeep Kamboj had managed to trounce SAD chief Sukhbir Singh Badal in Jalalabad.

-Some of the two-time MLAs, including Aman Arora, Baljinder Kaur and Sarvjit Kaur Manuke, also did not get ministerial berths.
+Besides these, many two-time MLAs, including Aman Arora, Baljinder Kaur, and Sarvjit Kaur Manuke, also could not get ministerial positions.

+Sunam MLA Aman Arora said it was the CM's prerogative to induct anyone or not induct anyone in the cabinet.
+“There could have been some shortcoming in my commitment, loyalty, and sincerity because of which my name was not there,” he said.

+“There is no issue.
+I believe in doing my work,” he said.

 Ten AAP MLAs, including a woman, were inducted in the Mann-led cabinet in Punjab here on Saturday.